COLLECT

 May the receiving of your Body and

-not bring me to judgment and
+not bring me to judgement and

 condemnation,